at the Center

 That essential question will guide our work at the 2020 Teacher Institute.

-Teacher/staff teams of three or more are required.
+*Teams must consist of three or more teachers/staff.

 “This is a game changer."

 The Creative Schools Initiative Teacher Institute is an experience in collaborative and creative planning and learning.

 Collaborate with an experienced teaching artist who will work with your team throughout the week to co-design your project.